 Take a moment to collect your thoughts and gather an appropriate answer.
 You will seem thoughtful and mature instead of stumbling around, stuttering out an answer that doesn’t make sense.
 You can try to practice for “quicksand questions” but the nature of these puzzlers is their ability to throw you off your game.
 If you get one, take time and answer to the best of your ability.
 Most importantly, don’t let it drag your confidence down.

 Imagine the interviewer in your mind’s eye and visualize how he or she will react to your answers.
 Body language accounts for 55 percent of all nonverbal communication and your webcam will be picking up every nervous gesture and twirl of your hair.

 Stand in front of a mirror if necessary and note the behaviors that are undermining your confidence.
 Are you not making eye contact or fidgeting too much?
 The words that are coming out of your mouth might sound knowledgeable and confident but your behavior might be undercutting your message.
 Visualizing your own behavior is a great way to teach yourself to exude confidence and to curb the traits that undermine your greatness.

 What are some ways you stay confident while a video interview?
 Share in the comments!

-Powered by Article Dashboard, Powered by Article Dashboard photography contest, Powered by Article Dashboard dress form, Powered by Article Dashboard nature photography contest, Powered by Article Dashboard psychology pictures, Powered by Article Dashboard new york institute of photography, Powered by Article Dashboard family portrait samples, Powered by Article Dashboard apply for a job online, Powered by Article Dashboard psychology online, Powered by Article Dashboard psychology careers
+Powered by Article Dashboard, Powered by Article Dashboard photography contest, Powered by Article Dashboard dress form, Powered by Article Dashboard nature photography contest, Powered by Article Dashboard psychology pictures, Powered by Article Dashboard new york institute of photography, Powered by Article Dashboard family portrait samples, Powered by Article Dashboard psychology online, Powered by Article Dashboard apply for a job online, Powered by Article Dashboard psychology careers